ssark/Rails-Directory-API/README.md

 ## Set up

 To start off, you can run `bundle install` to install all gems.
-Then run `rake db:drop` to drop any remnant data in the SQLite database.
-I did delete the database, but it'll be safer if you run this first.
-Then run `rake db:create` then `rake db:migrate` then `rake db:seed`.
+Now you can run `rake db:create` then `rake db:migrate` and finally `rake db:seed`.
+You can now run `rails s` and whilst the server is running in the background, you can run the requests below to interact with the API.

 ## Folder

 In the way I structured the folder hierarchy, you are given one folder already (it was seeded to the app).
 This folder is called `root` and functions as the root folder; all other folders nest under this.
 If a folder is nested, it'll have a `parent` folder.
 Every folder has either 0 or more `children`.
 A folder can also contain 0 or more `notes`.

 ## Note
-- Must always have a `title`
-- Doesn't always have to have `content`
-- Must always be contained within a `folder`
+A `note` must always have a `title` but doesn't always have to have `content`, and must always be contained within a `folder`.

 ## Requests